-The course selection process begins in the spring.
-Teachers will recommend a course level College Prep (CP), Honors (H), Advance Placement (AP) for each student for the next year.
+The course selection process begins at the end of January.
+Teachers will recommend a course level College Prep (CP), Honors (H), Advanced Placement (AP) for each student for the next year.
 If a student or parent/guardian has questions about a teacher's recommendation, he/she should consult with the teacher.
 The teacher's course level recommendation will become the student's course level placement unless the student or parent/guardians initiates the course placement review process.
 Course selection changes must be initiated and completed during the spring selection process; changes after this time will only be considered in extreme circumstances.